 Every project comes with risks.
 Risks are problems that may arise over the course of project development.
 Project management has the task of identifying and reducing risk beginning at the project planning phase.
 We recommend you plan a meeting to discuss this or simply ask all the team members about what risks may arise.

-When considering risks, you should look into these areas:
+When considering software development risks, you should look into these areas:

 - Project scope